GauravPandey123webdeveloper/reactapp-to-make-notes/README.md

 ## Features
 - Create new notes with titles and content.
+- Fully Responsive Web Application you can work on Laptop ,Tablet or mobile phone also.
 - Edit existing notes with a rich text editor.
 - Delete notes when no longer needed.
 - Search functionality to filter notes based on title.

 <img width="1440" alt="Screenshot 2024-03-22 at 11 37 16 AM" src="https://github.com/07Akashh/reactapp-to-make-notes/assets/114846909/67073bda-1232-4f8d-bd84-491326387d2e">

 ## Installation